davelet/rubik-cube-restore/README.md

-# Tauri + Vanilla
+# Tauri + Vue

-This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.
+This template should help get you started developing with Tauri and Vue in your applications.

 ## Recommended IDE Setup